rbergm/PostBOUND/postbound/docs/source/infrastructure.rst

 The `postbound.experiments` package provides a representation of workloads that consist of a number of labelled queries in the
 `workloads` module.
 The ``Workloads`` class offers high-level access to these queries, including shuffling, sampling and merging different workloads, as well as utilities to load benchmark queries from disk.
+In addition to the workload abstraction
+PostBOUND also ships a number of pre-defined workloads.
+The module contains utility functions to directly load these workloads.
+For these functions to work, the location of the workloads must be known.
+By default, the functions assume that they are executed in the *postbound* directory and that the queries themselves are contained in the root-level *workloads* directory.
+If this is not the case, the ``workloads_base_dir`` variable should be set to the correct location.
+The module documentation contains more details on this aspect.

 The `runner` module builds on top of workloads and optimization pipeline to provide a reproducible and transparent execution of benchmarks with optimized queries.
 The different methods provide results as Pandas DataFrames [1]_ to enable an easy